rebelsky/csc207c/_mps/blockchains.md

 Write a class called `Hash` with the following `public` methods:

 `Hash(byte[] data)`
-  : constructs a new `Hash` object that contains a copy of the given hash (still as an array of bytes).
+  : Construct a new `Hash` object that contains a copy of the given hash (still as an array of bytes).
 We make a copy of the data so that clients can't later mutate it.

-`byte[] getData()`
+`byte[] get()`
-  : returns a copy of the hash contained in this object.
+  : Return a copy of the hash contained in this object.
 Once again, we return a copy so that clients can't change the value.

 `boolean isValid()`
   : returns true if this hash meets the criteria for validity.
-In our case, we require that the first three bytes be 0.
+In our case, we require that the first three bytes are 0.

 `String toString()`
   : returns the string representation of the hash as a string of hexadecimal digits, 2 digits per byte.